Posts for: #Tempus

 Core Goals

 1. Free Nidhogg — The cult’s ultimate purpose.
-The Weaver plans a summoning ritual at the ancient battlefield where Nidhogg was originally sealed, tearing open a portal to the Shadowfell to release the shadow dragon.
+The Weaver planned a summoning ritual at the ancient battlefield where Nidhogg was originally sealed, tearing open a fifteen-foot portal to the Shadowfell to release the shadow dragon.
+FAILED — ritual stopped and the Weaver killed before completion.
+Nidhogg remains sealed.

 2. Destroy the Leyline Barrier — The interplanar barrier that keeps Nidhogg imprisoned is anchored at four seasonal leyline temples.
-The cult targets each temple to weaken the barrier from multiple points.
+The cult targeted each temple to weaken the barrier from multiple points.
+Partial damage was achieved across three of the four temples before the Weaver’s death disrupted the organization.

 4. Spread Fear and Recruit — Through Xolthos’s public proclamations and acts of terror like the Tannis Darkness, the cult recruits desperate followers with promises of salvation.